Profitec Pro 500 Espresso Machine Review

 It features a larger-than-average cup warmer, which takes up the entire top surface of the machine and is passively heated thanks to the heating element below.
 While the extra space is excellent, the downside is that you need to remove the whole thing to access the water reservoir.

 And accessing the water reservoir will be a regular occurrence as this espresso machine is not plumbable to a water line.
-Though the water tank is quite large at 3 liters, so it may not be a daily task.
+Though the water tank is quite large at 3 litres, so it may not be a daily task.
 A nice feature is an automatic sensor triggered if the water in the reservoir gets too low.
 So you don’t need to worry about damaging the machine by running it dry.
-The drip tray is also a good size, at 32 ounces, but it too requires regular attention.
+The drip tray is also a good size, at 950 ml, but it too requires regular attention.

 Milk Frothing – 4/5